How To Grow And Deepen New Friendships

 The main way to ensure we spend enough time with someone is to try to hang out with them fairly often.
 As I said, often we'll be in a situation where we'll automatically put in those hours.
 If not, you should take the initiative to propose get togethers and continue seeing them.
 Several other articles on the site discuss making plans with people.
 Some of them are:

 Also, another thing that I was saying earlier, is that this process will play out at different speeds depending on the person.
 With some you'll quickly fall into a routine of hanging out all the time.
-With others you may only be able to get together every two weeks for a quick bite to eat.
+With others you may only be able to get together every three weeks for a quick bite to eat.
 This step is ongoing.
 It's not about coordinating a hang out with someone once.
 It's about putting in the effort to keep seeing them continuously over a period of months.
 Some people have trouble with this step, for several reasons:

 - They're just a bit too busy or lazy, and don't put in the work to see with their new friends regularly.